dionassydqi/Android-Five-Stars-Library/README.md

 ## Features

 The library is very simple, just note that :
-* When the user tap OK or NEVER the dialog will not show again
+* When the user tap OK or NEVER the dialog will not show again( But in this Library never button has removed)
 * When the user tap NOT NOW the access counter will be reset and the dialog will be shown again after the selected times.

 ## Used by